High Holidays 2019/5780

 Be a Greeter

 Serve as a High Holiday greeter and usher.
+Greeters help to make everyone attending services feel welcome and comfortable, particularly if they have never attended our services.
 Submit your name and availability on the form in the High Holiday brochure or contact the Beth Sholom office at 301-663-3437 if you are able to help.

 New Year's Greeting